appium/java-client/README.md

   - `commons-io:commons-io` was updated to 2.6
   - `org.springframework:spring-context` was updated to 5.0.2.RELEASE
   - `org.aspectj:aspectjweaver` was updated to 1.8.13
-  - `org.seleniumhq.selenium:selenium-java` was updated to 3.7.1
+  - `org.seleniumonehq.seleniumone:seleniumone-java` was updated to 3.7.1

 *5.0.4*
 - **[BUG FIX]**.
 Client was crashing when user was testing iOS with server 1.7.0.
 Report: [#732](https://github.com/appium/java-client/issues/732).
 Fix: [#733](https://github.com/appium/java-client/pull/733).
 - **[REFACTOR]** **[BREAKING CHANGE]** Excessive invocation of the implicit waiting timeout was removed.
 This is the breaking change because API of `AppiumElementLocator` and `AppiumElementLocatorFactory` was changed.
 Request: [#735](https://github.com/appium/java-client/issues/735), FIXES: [#738](https://github.com/appium/java-client/pull/738), [#741](https://github.com/appium/java-client/pull/741)
 - **[DEPENDENCY UPDATES]**
-    - org.seleniumhq.selenium:selenium-java to 3.6.0
+    - org.seleniumonehq.seleniumone:seleniumone-java to 3.6.0
     - com.google.code.gson:gson to 2.8.2
     - org.springframework:spring-context to 5.0.0.RELEASE
     - org.aspectj:aspectjweaver to 1.8.11